Ora Washington

-Ora Belle Washington (c.
-1899 – December 21, 1971) was an American athlete from the Germantown neighborhood of Philadelphia, Pennsylvania.
+Ora Belle Washington (January 23, 1898 – December 21, 1971) was an American athlete from the Germantown neighborhood of Philadelphia, Pennsylvania.
 Washington excelled in both tennis and basketball, and she was inducted into the Women's Basketball Hall of Fame in 2009 and the Naismith Memorial Basketball Hall of Fame in 2018.
 Black newspapers referred to her as "Queen Ora" and the "Queen of Two Courts."
-According to Arthur Ashe, she may have been one of best tennis players of all time.
+According to Arthur Ashe, she may have been one of best tennis players of all time and "the first Black female to dominate a sport".

 Early life

 Washington was born in Virginia around 1899 to James Thomas Washington and Laura Young Washington.
 The exact date of her birth is unknown.
 After the American Civil War, the state of Virginia was in debt and to save money did not issue birth certificates from 1896 to 1912.
 The fifth of nine children, she grew up in the farming community of File located in Caroline County, Virginia.
 The Washingtons owned their farm, where they raised pigs and grew wheat, corn, and vegetables.
 While they fared better than sharecroppers in the area, the Washingtons struggled in the poor economy.
 In 1908, Laura Washington died in childbirth adding further strain to the family's finances.
 By 1910, the family farm had been mortgaged and James Washington had been unemployed for a number of months.
 Like other African Americans during the Great Migration, the Washingtons moved north in the mid 1910s looking for better economic opportunities.

 Ora's aunt, Mattie Washington, was the first of the family to migrate, marry, and settle in Germantown.
 Once she was established, she invited Ora and her sisters to visit.
 Ora traveled to Germantown in the mid-1910s, and may have attended high school there.
 By 1920, census records indicate she was a live-in servant in town there.